Cosmic Fantasy 2: Plot

 After getting beaten to a pulp, Galam warps Van into 20 years into the future where he will become the absolute ruler of Idea.
 Meanwhile, 20 years later, Babbette, a young Cosmic Hunter cadet, who is out with her ship, Little Fox, and her computer, Robert, decides to investigate on Planet Idea in search of a missing alien named Pico, a cat-like being, who was shot down and kidnapped by Cosmic Pirates in search for his father.
 Robert convinces her not to do that because it may be illegal for her to investigate an emergency distress signal on Idea, but Babbette is not happy by the way she feels and decides to disobey his orders and find Pico herself.
 Babbette finds Pico in a dungeon castle and realizes that Nova was the one who kidnapped Pico.
 After rescuing him, Babbette and Pico decide to flee away from the scene and get back to Pico's home.

-Unfortunately, Babette gets kidnapped by Major Payne after her ship, Little Fox, has been attacked by Cosmic Pirates.
+Babette gets kidnapped by Major Payne after her ship, Little Fox, has been attacked by Cosmic Pirates.
 Van later saves Pico from a group of guards, and the two of them decide to team up and save Babette from Major Payne.
 Babette later gives Van a new armor suit after he and Pico rescued her from Major Payne and recruits him to join the team.
 As soon the trio team up, Van, Babette, and Pico all set out together to find Laura and save her from Galam.
 Upon their arrival, they find themselves under attack by a space pirate named Vega.
 Despite having nowhere left to hide, Cobra, a Cosmic Hunter, clashes with Vega and rescue them from his new powerful weapon.
 Cobra later takes them to his ship his crewmates, Nayan, Sayo, and Marley.

 Pico finds his father, Nayan, and decides to stay on Cobra's ship until Van and his friends have defeated Galam.
 After countless battles of endless adventures, Van finally sees Laura in an old house, where she lives with a servant named Mary on her side.
 He tells Laura that he needs to defeat Galam and bring her back to Clan Island, where they have been living for a long time.
 Van decides to recruit Cobra, Sayo, and Babette to team up and go after Galam in order for them to bring Laura back to Clan Island.